JakubIllner/jakubillner.github.io/_posts/2023-03-27-adb-data-pipelines.markdown

 controlled access to data. __Export pipelines provide the simplest way how to periodically sync data in Autonomous Data Warehouse with the object storage.__

-Unlike import pipelines, export pipelines may apply arbitrary transformations during the export by using the `query` parameter.
+Unlike load pipelines, export pipelines may apply arbitrary transformations during the export by using the `query` parameter.
 However, there are still limitations.
 In my opinion, the biggest limitation is reliance on single timestamp attribute, which should be monotonically increasing.
 I see also a risk of records not being exported, if their